Bill & Ted's Bogus Journey: Reception

-On review aggregator Rotten Tomatoes, 56% of 54 critics gave Bogus Journey a positive review, with an average rating of 6.00/10.
+On review aggregator Rotten Tomatoes, 56% of 54 critics gave Bogus Journey a positive review, with an average rating of 5.90/10.
 The website's critics consensus reads "Bill & Ted's Bogus Journey has the same stars—and cheerfully wacky sense of humor—as its predecessor, but they prove a far less effective combination the second time around."
-Metacritic assigned the film a weighted average score of 60 out of 100, based on 10 critics, indicating "mixed or average reviews".
+Metacritic assigned the film a weighted average score of 61 out of 100, based on 10 critics, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Desson Howe of The Washington Post called it "an entertaining, surreal journey" that is "funnier and livelier than the original."
 Janet Maslin of The New York Times called it "amusing but sloppy and overcomplicated".
 Roger Ebert gave the film 3 out of a possible 4 stars, writing, "It's the kind of movie where you start out snickering in spite of yourself, and end up actually admiring the originality that went into creating this hallucinatory slapstick."
 (Ebert did not see or review the first film.)
 Dave Kehr, then of the Chicago Tribune, also gave the film 3 stars.
 He stated that it is unusual for an Ingmar Bergman parody to show up in a teen comedy, and referred to the film as a "genuine pleasure."
 Gene Siskel, also of the Tribune, gave the film only 2½ stars, but did say that the second film was better than the first.
 Leonard Maltin also gave Bogus Journey 2½ stars, a half-star more than he gave to Excellent Adventure.
 Variety wrote that the film has "a few triumphant moments, but not enough to sustain [the] pic's running time."